Disc pathologies of the cervical spine (neck): disc bulge, disc narrowing, disc herniation or disc protrusion and their treatments

 Prevention foraminal stenosis and cervical spinal stenosis

-To prevent the development of foraminal stenosis and cervical spinal stenosis, it is important to take care of your cervical spine by:
+To prevent the development of foraminal stenosis and spinal stenosis cervical spine, it is important to take care of your cervical spine by:

 - Adopting a proper posture